Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are a myriad of things to look over in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many things you should look for when conducting an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can have a significant impact for property owners and landlords.
+For professional guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties